ClipFlip : Multi-view Clipart Design: Introduction

 \section{Introduction}

 Vector clipart is widely used in graphic design for compactly expressing concepts or illustrating objects in daily life.
 For example, designers communicating their design ideas with others, or presenters illustrating concepts with cliparts.
-Whenever we need an icon in our slides or videos, we usually try to search it in online clipart repositories using the keywords of our target, such as chair, lamp or airplane.
-A common situation people encounter is that even if we are lucky enough to find clipart with satisfactory shapes and colors, sometimes it is designed from an undesired viewpoint.
-Most people compromise with either satisfactory appearance or viewpoint.
+Whenever we need an icon in our slides or videos, we usually try to search it in online clipart repositories using our target keywords, such as a chair, a lamp, or an airplane.
+A common situation we encounter is that even if we are lucky enough to find clipart with satisfactory shapes and colors, sometimes it is designed from an undesired viewpoint.
+In the end, we often compromise with either a satisfactory appearance or a viewpoint.

-When facing the above situation, one might consider manipulating the existing clipart to a desired viewpoint via editing tools.
-However, it is difficult to draw other views of an object with only one available view due to the individual differences of their mental rotation ability~\cite{vandenberg1978mental}.
-Professional artists usually tackle this task by first creating a rough 3D model based on the available view.
+When facing the above situation, one might consider manipulating the existing clipart to the desired viewpoint via editing tools.
+However, it is challenging to draw other views of an object with an only one available view due to the individual differences of their mental rotation ability~\cite{vandenberg1978mental}.
+We conducted interviews with two professional artists, and they tackle this task by first creating a rough 3D model based on the available view.
 The rough 3D model can then be used as the mental prior for designing clipart from other viewpoints.
-Unfortunately, this procedure requires professional training in 3D modeling and a good mental prior of the 3D object, which are not possible for general users.
+Unfortunately, this procedure requires professional training in 3D modeling and a good mental prior of the 3D object, which is almost impossible for general users.